 Anyone who has worked on coding knows the tedium of writing long sections of boring, repetitive boilerplate code.
 It’s an essential and unavoidable part of our jobs that takes up a lot of time, usually more than we’d like.

 This talk intends to explain how the Eclipse IDE can be used as an accelerator at the beginning of a project to improve the kick-off so you don’t have to begin from scratch.
 The tooling is based on a pragmatic code generator seamlessly integrated in Eclipse and provided as an Open Source plugin available on Eclipse MarketPlace.

-In this session, MicroEJ discusses how the Eclipse IoT technologies are involved in the creation of the software stack used in the Sowee Product.
+In this session, MicroEJ discusses how the Eclipse IoT technologies are involved in the creation of the software stacks used in Smart Home products.

 Nowadays, we are monitoring more and more servers and DevOps Teams expect real-time data with more granularity.
 Storing and analyzing metrics at scale can be challenging.

 In this session, we will present the architecture based on Open Source tools we have deployed at Bleemeo, a servers monitoring solution.
 An agent installed on servers is connected to the Cloud Platform with MQTT using Eclipse Paho and Mosquitto.
 Data is consumed by Apache Kafka & Apache Storm clusters: all metrics are analyzed to generate alerts if needed and stored to a Cassandra cluster.